biocoder-frodo/FRITZBox-SynologyLogCenterDaemon/README.md

 * -k Optional, absolute path to certificate file of your FRITZ!Box, defaults to ./boxcert.cer when omitted
 * -t Optional, http or https, defaults to https when omitted
 * -f Optional, the name of your FRITZ!Box, other than fritz.box
+* -r Optional, the name of your FRITZ!Repeater, this login only uses the password for the admin interface of your repeater.
 * -u Optional, the name of your FRITZ!Box user, other than stats
 * -q Optional, fetch the eventlog once and dump it to the console
 * -d Optional, test the database connection and dump a rowcount to the console
+* -i Optonal, initialises the Synology SQLite database.
+Logcenter has to be running and configured to listen to the port you specify.
 * --udp Optional, the UDP port to contact Log Center on.
 The default port is 516